 What is the pulse?

-The pulse is simply the expansion of the arteries.
-This expansion is caused by an increase in blood pressure pushing against the elastic walls of the arteries each time our heart beats.
+The pulse is the expansion of the arteries.
+This expansion is caused by an increase in blood pressure pushing against the elastic walls of the arteries each time the heart beats.

-These arterial expansions rise and fall in time with the heart as it pumps our blood and then rests as it refills.
+These expansions rise and fall in time with the heart as it pumps the blood and then rests as it refills.
 The pulsations are felt at certain points on the body where larger arteries run closer to the skin.

 Take the wrist pulse for an easy way to monitor heart rate.

-Arteries run closely under the skin at the wrist and neck, making the pulse particularly easy to find at these points.
+Arteries run closely to the surface of the skin at the wrist and neck, making the pulse particularly easy to find at these points.

-Here are the simple steps needed to take a pulse at the wrist (radial pulse):
+Here are the simple steps needed to take a pulse at the wrist.
+This is known as the radial pulse:

-The pulse can also be found on the neck using two fingers in a similar way; gently press into the soft groove on either side of the windpipe (trachea).
+The pulse can also be found on the neck using two fingers in a similar way.
+Gently press into the soft groove on either side of the windpipe.

-This is the pulse running through one of the carotid arteries - the main arteries that run up the neck from the heart to the head.
+This is the pulse running through one of the carotid arteries.
+These are the main arteries that run from the heart to the head.

 Less easy places to find a pulse are: